Aston Villa’s Traore extends impressive Premier League run against Newcastle United | Goal.com

 Bertrand Traore improved on his notable English Premier League scoring form as Aston Villa secured a 2-0 win over Newcastle United on Saturday evening.

 As it proved a rewarding evening for Dean Smith’s men, they took an early lead in the 13th minute courtesy of Watkins.
-Matt Targett worked a neat interchange with Grealish before bending a cross towards the front post, where Fabian Schar flicked the ball vulnerably into the path of striker who headed past goalkeeper Karl Darlow from close range.
+Matt Targett worked a neat interchange with Grealish before bending a cross towards the front post, where Fabian Schar flicked the ball into the path of the striker, who headed past goalkeeper Karl Darlow from close range.

 In the 42nd minute, Traore doubled the lead as the hosts went into the half-time break with a two-goal advantage.
 A clever pass from Grealish found the unmarked 25-year-old who fired past a stranded Darlow.